Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

-In the first centuries after Christ, Denmark was more densely populated, than the country had ever been before, there were villages and farms in almost every corner of the country.
-In the following centuries, the forests again spread in many places; not until the Middle Ages, a thousand years later, the open land regained the same extent.
+In the first centuries after the birth of Christ, Denmark was more densely populated and less forested than the country had ever been before, with villages and farms in almost every corner of the country.
+In the following centuries, the forest spread again in many places; only in the Middle Ages, a thousand years later, did the open country regain the same extent as in the Roman Iron Age.

 Many discoveries of extensive ramparts and other fortifications and big quantities of beaten armies' weapons, sacrificed to the gods, testify that Roman Iron Age was a turbulent and violent time of intense fighting on the scarce resources.

-Some believe that the Romans conducted a divide and rule policy in relation to the tribes of the free Germania.
-Some Germanic peoples they denounced as despicable villain nations, while others received rich gifts with assurances that they were friends with the mighty Roman Empire.
+Some believe that the Romans led a rather domineering policy in relation to the tribes in free Germania.
+Some Germanic peoples they branded as despicable rogue nations, while others received rich gifts with assurances that they were friends with the mighty Roman Empire.

 The Roman warm period started quite suddenly around 250 BC and ended around 350-400 AD.
 The ancient Romans lived in a fairly pleasant climate, which also can be concluded on the airy dress that classical statues are often clothed.
 In most of Roman Iron Age, climate in Scandinavia must have been quite close to today's climate, probably a little warmer.

-The temperature rose, and Denmark became completely covered by an primeval forest in which the Maglemose people hunted and fished.
-They were followed by the hunters of the Kongemose Culture, which with great certainty were the descendants of the Maglemose people.
-The following Ertebølle culture hunted and fished mostly along the coasts.
-Only in the Peasant Stone Age the people began to keep animals and cultivate the soil.
-About 500 BC the Bronze Age was replaced by the Iron Age's three periods.
-The Viking Age began with the attack on the monastery St. Cuthbert on the island of Lindisfarne in England in 793 AD and ended with the killing of Canute the Holy in 1086 AD in Odense.
-The Middle Ages ended in 1536 with the Civil War, the Count Feud, and the Lutheran Reformation.
+The temperature rose quickly and Denmark became completely covered by primeval forest, in which the Maglemose hunters hunted and fished, followed by the Kongemose and Ertebølle hunters.
+It was not until the peasant Stone Age that people began to keep livestock and cultivate the land.
+Around 500 BC the Bronze Age was replaced by the three periods of the Iron Age, namely the Pre-Roman (Celtic), Roman and Germanic Iron Ages.
+The Viking Age started with the attack on the monastery of St. Cuthbert on the island of Lindisfarne in England AD 793 and ended with the killing of Canute the Saint in 1086 AD.
+The Middle Ages ended in 1536 with the civil war, the Count's Feud, and the Lutheran Reformation.

-In 60% of Denmark's history, the main occupations have been hunting and fishing.
-In 75% of the time has been a kind of Stone Age.
+For 60% of Denmark's history, the main occupations have been hunting and fishing.
+For 75% of the time, a form of stone age has prevailed.

 Some studies in a bog in Penido Vello in Spain have shown that the average temperature was around 2-2.5 degrees warmer than in modern times.
 We must believe that also in Scandinavia, the weather in Roman Iron Age generally have been warmer than it is in modern times.